 Once the diagnostic test is complete, you'll see a summary of your student's results on their report card, followed by a detailed breakdown ordered by grade or level.
 Click Test results beside each grade or level to view the questions that were answered.

 The diagnostic level indicates where within the grade or level the student has been placed in relation to your school's standards.

 Each level is made up of a number of skills, ordered according to the order they are usually taught in school.
 If a student is placed at 'Grade 3.2' we believe they are working at a level, around 20% through third-grade skills.

 In the American Standard, the diagnostic test score will correlate with the standard Grade level.
 Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd-grade skills.

 In the English Curriculum, the diagnostic test score will correspond to the Year level.
-Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Primary 2.
+Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the 2nd year level skills or 60% through Year 2.

 With the Scottish Curriculum, the diagnostic test score will be in accordance with the Year level (Early to Fourth).
 Example a Diagnostic test score of 2.60 means the student will be working on around 60% through the Second Level skills.
 A diagnostic test score of 0.30 means that the student is working through the Early level skills at a 30% completion.

 Diagnostic test score of 0.00

 If your student has received a diagnostic test score of 0.00, don't worry it does not mean that they have failed to answer any question correctly.